ZupIT/beagle-docs/content/en/overview.md

 ## Conclusion and next steps

-After seeing the most essential parts of Beagle, you are now ready to dive into more advanced topics:
+After seeing Beagle's most essential parts, you are now ready to dive into more advanced topics:

 - If you want to see a more complex example of an application that completely leverages Beagle, you can check [this repo](https://github.com/ZupIT/beagle-adoption-demo).
 It has a backend in Kotlin, and native mobile frontends in Android and iOS.